 By Delia Knight, REALTOR® | Howard Hanna Allen Tate

 I break down real estate trends for communities across the Piedmont Triad — so you can make confident, data-driven decisions whether you're buying, selling, or just watching the mark

-Q: What can buyers do to get the best deal in today’s Triad market?
+Q: What negotiating power do you have as a buyer in today's Triad market?

+By Delia Knight, REALTOR® | Howard Hanna Allen Tate